|Room Type||Private room|

 Opportunities still available are:

-A gardener to oversee the veggie gardens and fruit trees.
+A gardener to oversee the veggie gardens, we all help in the gardens.

 A chef/cook to run the pantry.
 To sun dry, preserve, smoke and dehydrate the farm’s oversupply for later consumption.